abought/abought.github.io/_posts/2020-10-17-yes-no-maybe-except.md

 categories: javascript learning
 ---

-When learning to use a new language or tool, I tend to organize the information into two pieces: deep insights, and a knowledge of quirks.
+When learning to use a new language or tool, I tend to organize the information into two broad categories: deep insights, and a knowledge of quirks.
 But while this is useful for myself, I am always skeptical of those who think this is a good way to teach (or evaluate) someone else: it often leads to giving "the weird stuff" too much weight.

 Consider a brief JavaScript trivia question: